contracts-go/backend/README.md

 # Contracts Go Backend
 The main functionality for this server is not to manipulate data but to handle the stuffs we can't do on the frontend.
-Right now, that consists of only sending emails and generating .docx files.
+Right now, that consists solely of sending emails and generating .docx files.

 Glamorous.